search instagram arrow-down

 img_8654

-Screenshot from Moniem Ibrahim’s dramatization of the poem Uncle Abdur-Raheem, recited by Duha Bilal, pictured above
+Screenshot from Moniem Ibrahim’s dramatization of the poem Uncle Abdur-Raheem, recited by Duha Bilal, pictured above.

-Moniem Ibrahim’s starkly intense dramatization of the poem –
+Below, Moniem Ibrahim’s starkly intense dramatization of the poem –

 Watch the full Vimeo video here: The Tragedy of Uncle Abdur-Raheem